7 Foods that Burn Belly Fat

 4. Red bell peppers

 Did you know a cup of bell peppers will give you three times the amount of vitamin C recommended for your daily intake?
-The great news is vitamin C is fantastic at fighting belly fat, according to Eat This, Not That.
+The great news is vitamin C in citrus fruit is fantastic at fighting belly fat, according to Eat This, Not That.
 So load up on these delicious veggies.

 Similar to bell peppers, broccoli is high in vitamin C. Pair it with some hummus and you’ve got a power meal.